Skip to content

 May 8, 2023

-Written by Julia Kole, Coordinator for Partners for Project Green
+Written by Julia Kole, Coordinator for Partners in Project Green

 The impacts of an increasingly warming world are already being felt locally here in the Greater Toronto Area (GTA).
 Every business will be faced with a variety of risks related to a changing climate that will impact their operations, energy needs, supply chain, logistics, insurance, and employees.